lajanugen/lajanugen.github.io/_pages/about.md

 I received my PhD in Computer Science from the University of Michigan.
 During my PhD, I worked on representation learning, learning from limited supervision, language grounding, and structured reasoning.
 Broadly, I am interested in building models that connect language, perception, knowledge, and action.

-### Research Interests

-- AI agents for web, mobile, and GUI environments
-- Planning, reasoning, and grounded action with LLMs and VLMs
-- Scalable data generation and evaluation for agents
-- Language grounding, task structure, and representation learning

 ### Selected Publications